dbernhard-0x7CD/CookieBlock-Consent-Crawler/README.md

 In the subfolder `crawler`, the file `run_presence_crawl.py`:
 * This is designated as __"CMP Presence Crawler"__ which uses the Python `requests` library to quickly detect whether a website uses a cookie consent library from one of three different Consent Management Providers (CMP).
-* This crawler serves as a first pass to filter domains that cannot be used for extracting useful data in the slower, OpenWPM-based crawl.
+* This crawler serves as a first pass to filter domains that cannot be used for extracting useful data in the slower __"Consent Crawler"__ crawl .

-In the root folder the `run_consent_crawl_uc.py` is the second part:
+In the root folder the `run_consent_crawl_uc.py` script is the second part:
 * It is designated as the __"Consent Crawler"__, which uses the chrome browser to extract both cookies and their corresponding usage purposes if found.
 * The process is slow, but it's the best method for collecting cookie data required for training a predictor.